 All applicants to the Graduate School of Arts and Science (GSAS) are required to submit a complete application for admission.
 A complete application includes the online application, academic transcripts, test scores (if required), letters of recommendation, a résumé or curriculum vitae, a Statement of Academic Purpose, and an application fee.
 Applicants also have the option of providing a short Personal History essay.
 Please refer to the Instructions section of the online application.
 In addition, the department specifically requires the following:

-GRE: The GRE general test is required for all Ph.D. applicants.
+GRE: The GRE general test requirement for is suspended for fall 2021 due to COVID-19.
+Please do not send us GRE test scores.
+If you do, the scores will not be reviewed or considered by the department's Admissions Committee.
+In subsequent terms, the general test is required for all Ph.D. applicants.
 It is optional for applicants to the M.A. or M.P.A.-M.A. programs.
 See test score FAQ.

 TOEFL or IELTS: Either the TOEFL or the IELTS is required of all applicants who are not native English speakers or who do not have a bachelor's or master's degree from an institution where the language of instruction is English.
 See test score FAQ.

 Statement of Academic Purpose: In a concisely written statement, please describe your past and present work as it relates to your intended field of study, your educational objectives, and your career goals.
 In addition, please include your intellectual and professional reasons for choosing your field of study and why your studies/research can best be done at the Graduate School of Arts and Science at NYU.
 The statement should not exceed two double-spaced pages.